What is the first thing which appears in our mind when we hear or read the caption – THINK AND THROW!

 There are many plastic bottles, jars and can which can be reused to hold or to store small daily required things.

-Recycling of Waste
+Recycling of Wastes

 As we all know, the government has introduced many eco-friendly recycling plants in every city to protect our environment to save energy and to reduce pollution.
 There are various materials like paper, wood, glass, metal and plastic goods which can be sent to the respective recycling plants to produce new products instead of throwing and creating wastes for landfills, causing land and soil pollution.